Boettcher Concert Hall: Tenants

-Potential Closure
+Potential closure

 In mid-2014, The Denver Post reported that the city of Denver was considering a plan to demolish Boettcher Concert Hall and build an outdoor amphitheater in its place at the Denver Performing Arts Complex.
 This was in tandem with a planned temporary move out at the end of the 2014-15 concert season to accommodate $17 million in upgrades of the facility.
 The city had also considered building a smaller venue owing to the attendance of the hall's primary occupant (Colorado Symphony) routinely filling only about half of the existing capacity.
 The city explored building a venue with reconfigurable seating, allowing shows with as few as 500 attendees, to better accommodate a wider variety of performances and reach a broader audience.
 Denver Mayor Michael Hancock appointed a team to begin working on October 1, 2014 on the future of Boettcher Concert Hall.
 The debate was both about accessibility as well as the cost of making extensive repairs and renovations.

-Potential plans included fixing up and managing Boettcher as a multi-use facility that could host concerts and provide educational space.
+Potential plans included renovating and managing Boettcher as a multi-use facility that could host concerts and provide educational space.
 Making the space usable as a concert hall at night and a space for small classrooms.
 There was also discussion of adding an outdoor amphitheater.
 This option proved controversial, not only due to demolishing the Boettcher but also due to competition with Denver's Red Rocks Amphitheatre.

 This potential move would have also involved constructing a shared box office for the three large facilities in the complex.

-The Colorado Symphony Orchestra leadership was quick to present many reasons why they were a valuable tenant in the Boettcher.
+The Colorado Symphony Orchestra leadership was quick to present many reasons why it was a valuable tenant in the Boettcher.